mlpack/mlpack/doc/user/methods/gradient_boosting.md

 | `minimumGainSplit` | `double` | Minimum gain split for weak learner decision tree | 1e-7 |
 | `maximumDepth` | `size_t` | Maximum tree depth for weak learner decision tree | 2 |

- * Number of labels in the data must be less than or equal to numClasses.

 ***Note:*** different types can be used for `data` (e.g., `arma::fmat`, `arma::sp_mat`).